EndsOfTheEarth/QueryLite/README.md

 ## Core features

-* Typesafe queries in code
+* Typesafe queries in code.
-  - Designed to work with nullable reference types and .net 8.0
+  - Designed to work with nullable reference types and .net 8.0.
-* Sql Select, insert, update, delete and truncate queries
+* Sql Select, insert, update, delete and truncate queries.
-* Supports sql syntax e.g. Join, Left Join, Where, Order By, Group By, Union and Nested Queries
+* Supports sql syntax e.g. Join, Left Join, Where, Order By, Group By, Union and Nested Queries.
-* Does not do any client side filtering like linq to sql
+* Does not do any client side filtering like linq to sql.
+* Query syntax clear and easy to read.
-* Debugging features that show sql queries being executed
+* Debugging features that show sql queries being executed.
-  - Events Like - QueryExecuting, QueryPerformed
+  - Events Like - QueryExecuting, QueryPerformed.
-  - Query results contain the executed sql
+  - Query results contain the executed sql.
-  - Breakpoint on query
+  - Breakpoint on query.
-* Code generation tool for table definitions
+* Code generation tool for table definitions.
-* Table definition validator
+* Table definition validator.
-* Supports both Sql Server and PostgreSql
+* Supports both Sql Server and PostgreSql.
-* Schema description attributes to allow documentation generation
+* Schema description attributes to allow documentation generation.

 ## Dynamic And Prepared Queries